yuvrajtripathi94/AI-Tasks/Day51/day51.md

-# Day 52 - Performance Optimisation for Production AI Systems
+# Day 51 - Handle Edge Cases and Build Failure Resilience

 ## Objective

-Optimize the AI product for lower latency and reduced operational cost while maintaining output quality above the Day 50 evaluation baseline.
+Improve the robustness of the AI product by identifying, categorizing, and handling edge cases that can occur in real-world usage.

 ---

 ## Focus Area

-**Production Performance Optimization**

-Production AI systems must balance three critical factors:

-* Speed
-* Cost
-* Quality

-The goal was to identify bottlenecks, implement optimizations, and validate that system performance improved without sacrificing answer quality.
+**Robustness Engineering**

+Production AI systems must gracefully handle unexpected inputs, API failures, malformed requests, and user mistakes without crashing or producing unusable responses.

 ---